What is International Marketing?

 After researching and pinpointing which markets your product or service will create profitability and who your target audience is, the next step is to determine how you’ll present your product and service to the market.
 What’s the most effective way to market and deliver your product/services to these target audiences?
 Different methods of international expansion include exporting, licensing, joint ventures, and franchising, among others.

 Companies need to understand what strategy is more likely to succeed by inferring the degree of local responsiveness and global integration necessary for new and sustained growth.
-Multi-domestic and transnational strategies are well suited for international marketing.
+Multi-domestic and transnational strategies are well suited for international marketing plans.

 Key Considerations of International Marketing